for film screening hosts

 Yes!
 Councilwoman Castillo takes great pride in her work and is currently serving her third term on the Providence City Council while continuing her work as a hotel housekeeper.

-What language is it in?
+What language is THE FILM?

 Spanish and English.
 The DVD has two versions of the film.
 One with English subtitles and one with Spanish subtitles.